 - A reservation for confirmed space on a given flight is valid when the availability and allocation of the space is entered into the carrier's reservation system and a reservation/locator number is obtained which authenticates the reservation. - 2.
 The carrier will only issue a ticket against a valid reservation.
-Subject to payment or other satisfactory arrangement and passenger compliance with the check-in time limits, a ticket will be issued to the passenger by the carrier or agent of the carrier indicating that the passenger is holding confirmed space for the flight(s) shown on the ticket.
+Subject to payment or other satisfactory arrangement and passenger compliance with the check-in time limits, a ticket will be issued to the passenger by the carrier or agent of the carrier indicating that the passenger is holding confirmed space for the flight(s) shown on the ticket and in accordance to the applicable fare purchased.
 The ticket will only apply between the points named on the ticket and the flight coupons that are presented.